 Salmon and Ume Chazuke (Ochazuke) to end the meal.

 The food was okay, definitely not great, and was a bit disappointing compared to Kuroya in Kanazawa (read the post).
 The seafood was fresh, but most dishes lacked the delicacy and sophistication we had expected from a highly reviewed restaurant.

 After dinner, our hotel in Toyama was about a 10-minute walk from the station so we took the street trolley which stops right in front of the hotel.

 Our room was very clean and pretty standard.
 It had 2 western beds and a tatami area that could fit 2 futons.
 Unlike a ryokan, you have to make the futon bed yourself in this business hotel.

 What was nice about this particular hotel is that it had a large bath on the top floor for you to soak and relax, free for guests!
 But there’s also a spacious bathroom with a big tub inside the room.

 So would I recommend the Kurobe Gorge Torokko train for you to visit, yes, most definitely!
 It was a fun experience for our family, taking in the beautiful gorge scenery which changes with seasons and the rustic trains take us back to a different time.

 However, if we had known so many spots were closed at Keyakidaira, we would have gotten off at Kanetsuri station and save us the extra travel time and cost for riding the train.

-The best time to visit Kurobe Gorge is after mid October, when the leaves starts changing and the beautiful red and yellow colors decorate the green forest.
+The best time to visit Kurobe Gorge is after mid-October when the leaves start changing and the beautiful red and yellow colors decorate the green forest.

-If you have any additional question, here are some FAQs from the Toyama Tourism Association.
+If you have any additional questions, here are some FAQs from the Toyama Tourism Association.